liuyulo/b07/docs/tasks.md

   - design and implement the method that put selected courses into firebase
   - show the taken list to students
   - sorted the list views

+- Admin create courses
+  - fixed it such that it can import name of courses into firebase